SUPER Postgraduate Certificate in Researcher Professional Development (PG Cert)

 To achieve the PG Cert award, you must successfully:

-• Accrue 60 credits worth of development activities, across the 5 PG Cert classes, over approximately three years; aiming for around 20 credits per year.
-Class RD901 requires 20 credits while classes RD902-RD905 require 10 credits each; giving a total of 60 credits.
+- Record 60 credits worth of development activities, across the 5 PG Cert classes, over approximately three years; aiming for around 20 credits per year.
+Class RD901 requires 20 credits while classes RD902 to RD905 require 10 credits each.

 Achieving credits

-One credit is notionally equivalent to 10 hours of active learning.
+One credit is notionally equivalent to 10 hours or one working day of active learning.
 One credit could therefore comprise a 1-day course, or you could combine several similar but smaller learning activities together to make up a minimum of 1 credit, for example health and safety training comprising several individual components such as fire safety, manual handling, and risk assessment forms.

 Logging activities

-The template (see RD901 activity template for the ‘Knowledge and intellectual abilities’ class as an example) asks you to describe the activity undertaken, assign a notional number of credits, and provide a brief reflection (this could be bullet points) on the outcomes/what you gained from the experience.
-You will also be asked to submit evidence for the activity, for example if it is a presentation then this could be a copy of your presentation, notes, or an email confirming the presentation.
+The template asks you to describe the activity undertaken, assign a number of credits, and provide a brief reflection (this could be bullet points) on the outcomes and/or what you gained from the experience.
+You will also be asked to submit evidence for the activity, for example, if it is a presentation then this could be a copy of your slides.
 The Strathclyde PG Cert team will review your submissions and, if successful, will record the final allocation of credits in your personal record.

 Keep logging activities until you reach the number of credits required for a class.